The 15 Most Common Questions Asked About Shoplifting

 Are Loss Prevention personnel allowed to touch me?

 If you are physically detained by the management, store, or Loss Prevention employees, or pursued by store employees outside the company boundaries, you may want to talk with your attorney to discover if the stop was within company policy.
 Just because the law in your area may state that a merchant (or employees of the chain) can physically detain you, that doesn't mean that the store allows their employees to do so.

 You can also be assured that if you choose to run (or walk away), the store will notify the police department and you will most likely be arrested.

-3. How do I know if the store's loss prevention department will send me to jail?
+5. How do I know if the store's Loss Prevention Department will try to send me to jail?

 You don't.
-The decision to prosecute depends on the store's policy, your actions during the apprehension, the dollar amount of the merchandise stolen, and the local police department's policy on misdemeanor shoplifting.
+The decision to prosecute depends on the store's policies, your actions during the apprehension, the dollar amount of the merchandise stolen, and the local police department's policy on misdemeanor shoplifting.

-I worked in a very high crime city for a large retail chain, where the local police asked us not to call them for anything under the amount of $250.
-Sticking a DVD in your pocket is a low level crime as far as the police department is concerned.
+I worked in a very high-crime city for a large retail chain, where the local police asked us not to call them for anything under the amount of $250.
+They only wanted to pursue felony cases, not misdemeanors.
+Sticking a DVD in your pocket is a low-level crime as far as the police department is concerned.
 They've got better things to do than bring you down to the police station to spend a couple of hours with you.
 A good LP department will work with the police department, no matter what the store's policy says.

 Some police departments will just cite you and write you a ticket to appear in court on the charge.
 It all depends on your location.